Since being elected as your community Independent in May 2022, I have worked tirelessly to ensure your concerns are represented in Parliament.

 - Voted in favour of fee-free TAFE places, supporting Australians pursuing that career path, as well as supporting future building of housing and infrastructure.

-- Supported the government’s Housing Australia Future Fund which aims to build 30,000 more social and affordable homes across Australia over the next 5 years.
+- Supported the Government’s $10bn Future Housing Fund to build more social and affordable housing

-- Voted for energy price relief for households and small businesses (capping energy prices to tackle rising electricity costs)
+- Voted to cap coal and gas prices to tackle rising electricity costs

-- Advocated for policies that will push down the cost of the transition to renewable power, including to make residential batteries more available and affordable
+- Advocating for policies that will push down the cost of transition to renewable power and EV vehicles.

 - Supported the Paid Parental Leave Amendment (More Support for Working Families) Bill 2023 which seeks to increase paid parental leave from 20 to 26 weeks, and the Paid Parental Leave Amendment (Adding Superannuation for a More Secure Retirement) Bill 2024 to ensure superannuation is paid on Commonwealth parental leave payments.